|

 Heyrman, Christine Leigh.
 "Witchcraft in Salem Village: Intersections of Religion and Society."

-This site exists as an online resource for teachers who are planning to use Salem as a topic in their high school classroom.
-The organization responsible for this page being on the Internet is the National Humanities Center, which is an independent organization for advanced studies in the humanities.
+This page exists as an online resource for teachers who are planning to use Salem as a topic in their high school classroom.
+The

 The author, who was a fellow at NHC in 1986-87, is currently Professor of History in the Department of History at the University of